 Objectives are the antidote to “blue sky thinking” – they aim to help you articulate what you want to achieve.
 An objective is significant, concrete, and drives you to get things done.

 Key results explain how you’ll get those things done.
 Specific and measurable, these quantitative goals act as benchmarks for how you’ll reach an objective.
-(Think outcomes or results in real numbers.)
+(Think outcomes or results in absolute numbers.)

-You and your team team can use OKRs to:
+You and your team can use OKRs to:

 Clarify major goals according to department or discipline